DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

 *  No IPv6 options headers.
 *  No AH mode.
-*  Supported algorithms: AES-CBC, AES-GCM, HMAC-SHA1 and NULL.
+*  Supported algorithms: AES-CBC, AES-CTR, AES-GCM, HMAC-SHA1 and NULL.
 *  Each SA must be handle by a unique lcore (*1 RX queue per port*).
 *  No chained mbufs.